nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Event: exit

-Same as the `cluster.on('exit')` event, but emits only when the specified worker forks.
+Same as the `cluster.on('exit')` event, but emits only when the state change on the specified worker.

   cluster.fork().on('exit', function (worker) {
     //Worker has died or disconnected